Data Protected - New Zealand

 What is sensitive personal data?

-However, the Privacy Act does require agencies collecting personal information to only do so for a "lawful purpose connected with a function or activity of the agency", and the collection must be "necessary" for that purpose (Privacy Principle 1).
+The Privacy Act requires agencies collecting personal information to only do so for a "lawful purpose connected with a function or activity of the agency", and the collection must be "necessary" for that purpose (Privacy Principle 1).
 In addition, information may not be collected by unlawful, unfair or unreasonably intrusive means (Privacy Principle 4).
 In practice, this may constrain the collection of certain types of personal information where they cannot be reasonably connected to a lawful purpose of the agency.

 Health information is subject to specific protection through the Health Information Privacy Code (the "HIPC").